I’m pasting how this song came about. It’s lovely.

 My focus is primarily on the album that will be released this fall, I’m really excited about that!
 But we will also try to squeeze in some shows when we’re not in the studio.

 This guy is pretty well known in native Australia and now he’s starting to make an impact in the UK and Europe.
-If you give that video a listen you’ll feel the full power of this chap, it’s very intense pop but it’s so easy to listen to.
+If you give that video a watch you’ll feel the full power of this chap, it’s very intense pop but it’s so easy to listen to.
 It’s the sort of sound you can get lost to, which makes a nice change form the usual.
 Think a cross between Jeff Buckley, Wild Beasts, Nick Drake and Bon Iver.
 What’s more, he’s released a free EP (above), which you can download here.

 I actually really like this- it sounds very different to a lot of the music I get sent, which makes it refreshing and new.
 And on top of that, it’s a very slick production.
 That’s because Johan Reinhold is a Swedish Grammy nominated indie electro-pop singer/songwriter who has just released this song, “Shoot Me Down” which was created by some of Sweden’s most prominent producers and engineers like Astma & Rocwell and the Lasse Mortén (who produced Lykke Li, Peter Bjorn & John, and Primal Scream).
 Check out here.